-Learn more about the 38th annual Hmong International Freedom Festival, returning to Saint Paul June 30-July 1.More Info >
+Learn more about the 39th annual Hmong International Freedom Festival, returning to Saint Paul July 6-7.More Info >

 Como Park has for over one hundred years provided an outdoor haven offering a variety of free or reasonably priced recreational activities for its visitors.
 Landscape designs of H.W.S.
 Cleveland and Frederick Nussbaumer (who was Superintendent of Parks from 1891 to 1922) provided the original framework for a space that would offer many affordable recreational activities, services, and educational opportunities for the surrounding community and visitors alike.